walknuts/southportapartments/pages/4-your-home.md

 ### Cooktop

-Here are the instructions for the Blanco Ceran Knob Control Cooktop Model BCCK6ON, which was the standard cooktop.
+[Here are the instructions](https://commercial.appliancesonline.com.au/manuals/ak/e/2/1/5/e21503b38cc027b8e0bdc9fd4ce734653391a377_bcck6x.pdf) for the Blanco Ceran Knob Control Cooktop Model BCCK6ON.

 ### Oven

-Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco 60cm Electric Oven Model BOSE65XP, which was the standard oven.
+Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco 60cm Electric Oven Model BOSE65XP.

 ### Range hood

-Here are the instructions for the Blanco Rangehood Model BRSR60X, which was the standard rangehood.
+[Here are the instructions](https://www.appliancesonline.com.au/ak/3/d/9/b/3d9bae577232f16b2df2494220752fa308bff8f7_brsr60x_user_manual.pdf) for the Blanco Rangehood Model BRSR60X.

 ### Dishwasher

-Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco Dishwasher Model BFD645X, which was the standard dishwasher.
+Here are the instructions (link to the file in the folder ‘Southport Website Linked Files) for the Blanco Dishwasher Model BFD645X.

 Tip: Don’t forget to wash the filter periodically per Blanco’s instructions.
 These photos show why: